Make it a holiday to remember with these easy, family-friendly Easter casserole recipes!

 This version features spinach, garlic, and onions.
 So it’s green, flavorful, and filling.

 Easter is a celebration of spring.
-So why not make a casserole loaded with fresh spring vegetables?
+So why not one of my favorite spring casserole recipes loaded with fresh vegetables?

 From the sweet potatoes and carrots to the asparagus, green beans, and egg noodles, it’s colorful, textural, and scrumptious.

 Serve this with baked ham, and everyone will ask for seconds.